SharonGladys-31/M2-Embedded_Distance-Estimation/1_Requirements/README.md

 OPPORTUNITY:
 -------------------
-Can be implemented in any parking system.
+Can be implemented in any vehicle.

 THREATS:
 --------------------------
+Syatem failure may cause collision of vehicles.